J. Young Scammon: Career

 Politically, Scammon was a member of the Whig Party, until the party's collapse.
 Scammon was an opponent of slavery.
 He supported Whig nominees Henry Clay in the 1844 presidential election and Zachary Taylor in the 1848 United States presidential election (supporting the later despite having already joined the Free Soil Party by the time of the 1848 election).
-He would frequently be approached about running for office throughout his life, but only accepted offers to be nominated three times (for alderman in 1845, for United States congress in 1848, and for Illinois Senate in 1860).
+He would frequently be approached about running for office throughout his life, but only accepted offers to be nominated three times (for alderman in 1845, for United States Congress in 1848, and for Illinois Senate in 1860).

 Scammon played a key role in getting the Michigan Central Railroad extended into Chicago.

 In 1848, Scammon was nominated for United States Congress by the Whig party.
 He lost his election by more than 1,000 votes.
 The district he ran in was overwhelmingly Democratic.
 However, Scammon did manage to lead the vote in the portions of the district which lied within the city limits of Chicago.

 By the 1850s, Scammon had amassed a sizeable fortune.

 Scammon would serve as president and director for a number of banks and insurance companies in Chicago.
 Scammon became a large stockholder in the Chicago Marine Bank in 1849.
 In 1851, Scammon refounded the bank and served its president.
 He would later found the Mechanics National Bank in 1865, and would also found the Chicago Fire and Marine Insurance Company, also serving as the president of these two ventures.

 Scammon was a booster of Chicago, giving money to fund improvement projects in the city.

 For a time, Scammon was a member of the Free Soil Party.
 He was a strong critic of the Know Nothing Party.
 Scammon became an early member of the Republican Party.
-Scammon was a delegate to the Republican National Conventions in 1964 and 1972.
+Scammon was a delegate to the Republican National Conventions in 1864 and 1872.

 He helped create Oak Woods Cemetery in 1854 and was the cemetery's first president.
 Scammon was involved in the founding of the Chicago Historical Society, which was created in 1856 at a group of men meeting held in Scammon's law offices.
 Scammon was also involved in the founding of both the Chicago Academy of Sciences and the original University of Chicago.
 He was an officer of in the leadership of the Chicago Academy of Sciences for a number of years.
 He served as a trustee of the University of Illinois, and vice president the board of trustees for a time.
 He also endowed a professorship at the university.

 From 1857 through 1860, Scammon traveled throughout Europe with his family.

-Scammon was a friend of Abraham Lincoln, and, at one point, had a law office in the same building as Lincoln in Chicago on Lake Street.
+Scammon was a friend of Abraham Lincoln, and, at one point invited the Springfield lawyer to join him in his practice in his Lake Street, Chicago, office (Lincoln declined).
 Scammon was a supporter of Lincoln's presidential candidacy.
 Abraham Lincoln's son Robert would study under Scammon in his law offices.